BestJuly/IIC/README.md

 We also reimplement VCP in this [repo](https://github.com/BestJuly/VCP).
 By simply using residual clips, significant improvements can be obtained for both video retrieval and video recognition.

+## Pretrained weights
+We provide pertrained weights from self-supervised training step: R3D[(google drive)](https://drive.google.com/file/d/17c5KJuPFEHt0vCjrMPO3UfS7BN8nNESX/view?usp=sharing).

+> With this model, for video retrieval, you should achieve
+> - 33.4% @top1 with `--modality=res --merge=False`
+> - 34.8% @top1 with `--modality=rgb --merge=False`
+> - 36.5% @top1 with`--modality=res --merge=True`

+We may add more pretrained weights to support different network backbones in the future.

+For any questions, please contact Li TAO (taoli@hal.t.u-tokyo.ac.jp).

 ## Citation
 If you find our work helpful for your research, please consider citing the paper